 You can add your contact details to offer customer support for your app.

-In this, you can add several channels for contact, allowing your customers to reach you from your email address, your website, and through your mobile number.
+In this, you can add several channels for contact, allowing your customers to reach you from your email address, your website, and your mobile number.

-Once you completed the store listing step, you can then click the ‘Save Draft’ button for saving your details.
+Once you complete the store listing step, you can then click the ‘Save Draft’ button for saving your details.
 In case you skipped some steps, you can able to return to them before publishing your app.

 Uploading APK to Release Your App

 It is the most important stage from uploading an app to the Google Play Store.
 The APK is the format that Android OS uses.
 It has the elements that your app needs to work on any device properly.

 Google has a number of ways to upload your APK to publish, but before that, you have to create an app release, which only needs you to select the app created in the third step, and on the menu, locate the “Release Management” and then “App Releases.”